 Make sure to set your press up on a flat surface, and if this is a polished surface, make sure to protect it with a cloth or covering.

 The steam press will need to be switched on after it has been locked open (you don’t want a hot press landing on your hands!) and depending on the model, will take a minute or so to heat up.

-You can set the heat depending upon what you are pressing; in the same way you set the heat for a handheld iron.
-Larger items such as bed sheets, should be folded and stored behind the pressing pad, so they can be pulled forward as and when it is are needed.
+You can set the heat depending on what you are pressing; in the same way, you set the heat for a handheld iron.
+Larger items such as bed sheets should be folded and stored behind the pressing pad, so they can be pulled forward as and when it is are needed.

 Garments or linen should be damp to achieve the best results with a press, so spritzing your garment with a spray bottle set to mist will help to create a better finish.

 You will find that pressing your garments will take less than half the time it takes to iron them.
 A good steam press applies a pressure which is 5 times the pressure of a hand iron; making that crisp looking shirt a thing of ease.